taiki-e/atomic-maybe-uninit/README.md

 \[7] Requires Rust 1.84+.<br>
 \[8] Requires nightly due to `#![feature(asm_experimental_arch)]`.<br>

+See also [Atomic operation overview by architecture](https://github.com/taiki-e/atomic-maybe-uninit/blob/HEAD/src/arch/README.md) for more information about atomic operations in these architectures.

 Feel free to submit an issue if your target is not supported yet.

 ## Related Projects